Empyreal96/WPCabLinks.db/README.md

 # WPCabLinks.db

 This repo contains .txt lists with download links with Update Cabs for many many different WP Builds!
+*Please be aware I haven't tested any of these yet, just filtered the links to each build so it's up to the user to know how to install and debug any issues installing*

 ## Notes: